hashkrish/se2001-notes/question_papers/22t3/quiz2/set_1.md

 (b), (d)

+### Explanation

+- (a) The value of IFS is correct, it is set to `,` to read the fields from the CSV file.
+- (b) The script is missing the standard input, so the script will not read the data from the file.
+- (c) The `git` command is installed in the system, so the command is valid.
+- (d) The script is missing the standard input, so the script will not read the data from the file.
+- This part of the script clones all the repositories to the local system.
+- The second argument of `git clone` is the directory name where the repository will be cloned.
+- This is provided to ensure that the repository is cloned to unique directories, and it is easier to manage the repositories.

 ## Question 14 [6]

 Read the description given in the comments and identify all the mistakes in the PART-2 of the script.
 [MCQ]